What are cash equivalents at FYERS, and how can I use them?

 What Are Cash Equivalents at FYERS and How Can I Use Them?

-The exchanges approve over 350 securities and mutual funds as cash-equivalent instruments.
+The exchanges approve several securities and mutual funds as cash-equivalent instruments.
 These include:

 • Liquid mutual funds